 The Back to School Reporter provides key information about your child's education.
-If/when the Board of School Trustees recommends transitioning to a new model of instruction, such as hybrid learning or face-to-face instruction, we will provide additional guidance.
+This year the publication also includes a special insert: Reconnecting with Our Students Family Guide with information on the CCSD Reopening Our Schools Plan and the full-time distance education model.
+This family quide is also available on reconnect.ccsd.net, where you may find the most up-to-date information.
+If/when the Board of School Trustees recommends transitioning to a new model of instruction, such as hybrid learning or face-to-face instruction, we will provide additional quidance.